The legal process of contracting a Spanish Mortgage.

 In Spain there are differences to the legal process of contracting a loan to other countries.
 Whilst many similarities apply the legal requirements in Spain reflect Spanish Law which is not the same as some non residents buyers may be used to.

-From June 2019 There is a Europe wide practice to which all Countries and all Banks must adhere to for the advice of and arrangement of finance although there will remain differences between countries on what is offered in terms of products and rates. contact us
+From June 2019 There is a Europe wide practice to which all Countries and all Banks must adhere to for the information of and arrangement of finance although there will remain differences between countries on what is offered in terms of products and rates. contact us

 The Spanish Mortgage Process